What keeps you busy all day?

 Worrying that my team members are getting on OK and are happy – being an Account Manager isn’t an easy job as there are a lot of people to keep happy.

 Normally starts with the bus and a good book, or a cycle, both of which get me to my desk in a better mood than the tube.

 If I’m in the office I’ll usually be in creative briefings or reviews, or at my desk working on the next presentation or piece of strategy.

 Generally I spend a few days a month in either Edinburgh or West Yorkshire seeing clients, which tends to mean a lot of time on the laptop either on planes, in trains or in waiting rooms – Wi-Fi is amazing as it turns Wakefield station into a useful place to be!

 What’s your busiest time of day?

-Name one thing you’ve achieved that has made your bosses sit up and take notice:
+Name one thing you have achieved that made you bosses sit up and notice?

 Managing to keep calm in the hairiest of situations.

 I’d like to continue to expand the digital side of the integrated agency, and share the value digital marketing can bring with more clients.